mdekauwe/pygday/README.rst

 =============================================
-G'DAY (Generic Decomposition And Yield) Model
+GDAY (Generic Decomposition And Yield) Model
 =============================================

-GDAY simulates carbon, nitrogen and water cycling between the plant and the soil.
+GDAY is a simple ecosystem model that simulates carbon, nitrogen and water cycling.
 The model is coded entirely in `Python <http://www.python.org/>`_ without any dependancies.

 Key Reference